DevOpsKV-049/DevOps_Challenge/README.md

 The overall idea of this period is to simplify the overall Original Solution, emphasize the parts of its vision and components as well as to demonstrate the core decisions and technologies.
 Transition Phase contains Hybrid infrastructure, based on PaaS Kubernetes, Programmable Edge, On-Premise Kubernetes and FaaS offerings such as Google Functions and On-Premise FaaS.

-√ Selected the most applicable use cases to start with √ Configurability implemented via shared configuration store, based on distributed object storage & integration with the chosen storage by implementing a simple configuration provider interface, and plugging it into the function app’s container and functions.
-√ The Deployment is managed by the deployment Hybrid infrastructure provided by Google Cloud Platform and On-Premise Kubernetes
-√ Due to the Serverless nature of the solution, it relies on the underlying FaaS Platform for disaster recovery.
-√ Availability and Capacity Monitoring is done by using Cloud Platforms and Kubernetes capabilities.
-•    Logging and Audit are realized using Cloud Platforms and internal CCP capabilities.
-•    Performance Monitoring  done by using Cloud Platforms and internal CCP capabilities.
-•    Health Monitoring is done by using Cloud Platforms and internal CCP capabilities.
-√ Gathering detailed Functional & Non-Functional Requirements of the program √ Simplifying Architecture Design to start with the Hybrid Cloud part:
-•    Define context and align high-level New Architecture with use cases
-•    Emphasize Architecture decisions
-•    Ops Model design
-•    Components simplifying (FaaS)
-√ Resources and storage capacity clarification and requesting √ Assumptions validation
-√ Development Schedule creation:
-•    Define timeline, phases, milestones
-•    Deliverables aligning
-•    Define scope
-•    Define inclusions and exclusions
-√ Deploy IoT Edge
-•    MQTT
-•    Gathering telemetry from IoT devices o    Example: Minor Planet Circulars (issued generally on a monthly basis) o Case: Minor Planet Circulars Orbit Supplement (MPO) (issued up to thirteen times per year) o Case: Minor Planet Circulars Supplement (MPS) (issued three or four times a month) o    Example: Minor Planet Electronic Circulars (MPECs) (issued as necessary, generally at least once per day)
-•    Gathering video streaming from scientific equipment
-•    Gathering photo streaming from scientific equipment
-•    Implement Data publisher (The mechanism to write aggregated data to On-Premise) √ Use On-Premise Kubernetes (Docker for MacOS with Kubernetes)
-•    Receiving data from IoT Edge
-•    Establish Kafka authentication (certificate-based)
-•    Processing data via FaaS (Serverless) o    Data aggregation o    Data Processing (Apache Flink, Apache Beam)
-•    Pushing the data to GCPs
-√ Development of the Data Ingestion Logic and Workflows √ Development of the Data Processing functions
-√ Integrating the Data ingestion system into the existing solutions on Edge side √ Integrating the image ingestion system into the Data Processing system √ Support of the Image Processor on Data ingestion system
+- Selected the most applicable use cases to start with
+- Configurability implemented via shared configuration store, based on distributed object storage & integration with the chosen storage by implementing a simple configuration provider interface, and plugging it into the function app’s container and functions.
+- The Deployment is managed by the deployment Hybrid infrastructure provided by Google Cloud Platform and On-Premise Kubernetes
+- Due to the Serverless nature of the solution, it relies on the underlying FaaS Platform for disaster recovery.
+- Availability and Capacity Monitoring is done by using Cloud Platforms and Kubernetes capabilities.
+  - Logging and Audit are realized using Cloud Platforms and internal CCP capabilities.
+  - Performance Monitoring  done by using Cloud Platforms and internal CCP capabilities.
+  - Health Monitoring is done by using Cloud Platforms and internal CCP capabilities.
+- Gathering detailed Functional & Non-Functional Requirements of the program
+- Simplifying Architecture Design to start with the Hybrid Cloud part:
+  - Define context and align high-level New Architecture with use cases
+  - Emphasize Architecture decisions
+  - Ops Model design
+  - Components simplifying (FaaS)
+- Resources and storage capacity clarification and requesting
+- Assumptions validation
+- Development Schedule creation:
+  - Define timeline, phases, milestones
+  - Deliverables aligning
+  - Define scope
+  - Define inclusions and exclusions
+- Deploy IoT Edge
+  - MQTT
+  - Gathering telemetry from IoT devices
+    - Example: Minor Planet Circulars (issued generally on a monthly basis
+      - Case: Minor Planet Circulars Orbit Supplement (MPO) (issued up to thirteen times per year)
+      - Case: Minor Planet Circulars Supplement (MPS) (issued three or four times a month)
+      - Example: Minor Planet Electronic Circulars (MPECs) (issued as necessary, generally at least once per day)
+  - Gathering video streaming from scientific equipment
+  - Gathering photo streaming from scientific equipment
+  - Implement Data publisher (The mechanism to write aggregated data to On-Premise)
+- Use On-Premise Kubernetes (Docker for MacOS with Kubernetes)
+  - Receiving data from IoT Edge
+  - Establish Kafka authentication (certificate-based)
+  - Processing data via FaaS (Serverless)
+  - Data aggregation
+  - Data Processing (Apache Flink, Apache Beam)
+  - Pushing the data to GCPs
+- Development of the Data Ingestion Logic and Workflows
+- Development of the Data Processing functions
+- Integrating the Data ingestion system into the existing solutions on Edge side
+- Integrating the image ingestion system into the Data Processing system
+- Support of the Image Processor on Data ingestion system

 ## ADVANCED PHASE
 The overall idea of this phase is to proceed with improvements and follow all the business and architecture decisions.

-√ Align private and Cloud Infrastructure with Cloud Security Policies, guidelines, and standards.
+- Align private and Cloud Infrastructure with Cloud Security Policies, guidelines, and standards.
-√ Design and implement a Disaster Recovery and Business Continuity strategy.
+- Design and implement a Disaster Recovery and Business Continuity strategy.
-√ Replicate Platform components in Hybrid Cloud.
+- Replicate Platform components in Hybrid Cloud.
-√ Geo-replicate all data storages to the secondary region.
+- Geo-replicate all data storages to the secondary region.
-√ Enable redundancy for REST services
+- Enable redundancy for REST services
-√ Design and implement retry strategies for calls to external services (GCP or AWS).
+- Design and implement retry strategies for calls to external services (GCP or AWS).
 If an external service is not working correctly, save the requests in persistent storage and suspend the workflow.
 Attempt to resume the workflow after a predefined period.
 Allow a finite number of retries before notifying an administrator
-√ Design and implement a data definition validation mechanism.
+- Design and implement a data definition validation mechanism.
 Allow only valid data definitions when adding/updating/processing.
-√ Implement proper data isolation.
+- Implement proper data isolation.
 Validate error content to prevent broadcasting sensitive data in error responses.
-√ Design and implement audit logging.
+- Design and implement audit logging.
-√ Implement Environments and enhance CI/CD strategy.
+- Implement Environments and enhance CI/CD strategy.
   - Development environment which is automatically updated with the latest code from the develop branch.
 It is as close to a copy of the production environment as possible.
   - Continuous integration environment created every night, which executes all integration tests, calculates and collects code coverage and metrics, and then deletes the environment.
 This environment is as close to a copy of the production environment as possible.
   - The testing environment created each time a developer creates a test environment branch.
 The GIT push operation triggers a deployment mechanism, which creates a test environment in a separate resource group.
 The newly created environment is as close to a copy of the production environment as possible.
 When the testing is completed, the test environment branch is deleted.
   - The staging environment is used to deploy code for final verification and UAT.
 It is as close to a copy of the production environment as possible.
   - The production environment is based on Hybrid Infrastructure, aka Hybrid Cloud.
 The object storage is geo-replicated.
   - CI/CD pipelines
   - CI jobs for functions
   - Automated Testing and code quality tools for code analysis
   - Configurations management

 ***